Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cleveland and its opponents have gone over the current 50-point total in three of five games (60%) this season.
+- Cleveland's games this season have gone over 49.5 points three of five times.

-- So far this season, 80% of Arizona's games (4/5) have had more combined points than Sunday's total of 50.
+- Arizona's games have gone over 49.5 points in four of five chances this season.

-- The combined points per game average of the two teams, 59.8, is 9.8 points above Sunday's over/under.

-- The 41.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 50 over/under in this contest.
+- The two teams combine to average 59.8 points per game, 10.3 more than the over/under in this contest.

+- This contest's over/under is 7.7 points above the 41.8 these two squads combine to allow per game this season.

-- The average total in Browns games this season is 49.2, 0.8 points fewer than Sunday's over/under of 50.
+- The Browns and their opponents score an average of 49.2 points per game, 0.3 fewer than Sunday's total.

 Browns stats and trends

-- Cleveland has played five games, with three wins against the spread.

-- The Browns have covered the spread once this season when favored by 2.5 points or more (in two chances).
+- The Browns have been favored by 3 points or more two times this season and covered the spread in one of them.

-- Cleveland's games this year have hit the over in 60% of its opportunities (three times in five games with a set point total).
+- Cleveland's games this year have eclipsed the over/under three times in five opportunities (60%).

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team puts up more than 19 points.
+- Cleveland is 2-2 against the spread and 2-2 overall this season when the team notches more than 19 points.

 - This year, the Browns have four turnovers, six fewer than the Cardinals have takeaways (10).